dorohuchon/Henneguya_salminicola_genome/README.md

 # Heneguya_salminicola_genome
-This repository contains the genome of Henneguya salminicola assembled from PacBio reads
+This repository contains the genome of Henneguya salminicola assembled from PacBio reads.

 ## Genome assembly